Implementing the Cache-Aside Pattern in Microservices: Production-Grade Patterns & Diagnostics

 if p95_latency > 150:

-print(f'FAIL: P95 latency {p95_latency}ms > 150ms SLA')
+print(f"FAIL: P95 latency {p95_latency}ms > 150ms SLA")

 sys.exit(1)

-print('PASS: Cache performance within SLO')
+print("PASS: Cache performance within SLO")

 Ensure load tests simulate realistic key distribution (Zipfian) and include forced invalidation scenarios.
-Validate that Redis eviction policies (maxmemory-policy allkeys-lru or volatile-ttl) align with your workload profile per Redis Official Client Documentation.
+Validate that Redis eviction policies (maxmemory-policy allkeys-lru or volatile-ttl) align with your workload profile per the Redis Official Client Documentation.